 In terms of lending to art dealers, many banks are exceedingly hesitant.
 Art dealers can attain finances from private banks as well as asset-based lenders centered in New York City and other cities around the world; however, they frequently still have difficulty acquiring funds.
 The lack of access to funding is due to many lenders not wanting to risk loaning out money with only a piece of art as collateral.
 The lack of lending puts art dealers in a tight spot as many of them need the same amount of liquidity that mid-sized businesses do.
 Lenders are also usually unwilling to lend to art dealers who make the performance of their gallery a central component of their credit support.
 Utilizing the performance of your business as an asset in attaining a loan is at times referred to as “cash flow lending.”
 This practice is more commonplace with other types of companies in their acquisition of loans.

 One reason that commercial banks are hesitant to lend to art dealers is the lack of transparency in many art galleries and related businesses.
-A dangerous aspect to lending for many banks is the dependence on what their clients divest to them about how the borrower’s organization is performing.
+A dangerous aspect of lending for many banks is the dependence on what their clients divest to them about how the borrower’s organization is performing.
 The accuracy of the company’s financial reporting and transparency are critical to these banks’ lending to middle-market businesses.
 Many art dealers are still not transparent in the performance of their business, although some dealers defy this trend.
-The waters remain murky in terms of the numbers on art dealers seeking art loans.
+The waters remain murky in terms of the number of art dealers seeking art loans.
 The situation in which some dealers are transparent about their business while others are not which affects how loans are made out to art dealers is further expanded upon by Stephen D. Brodie in the TEFAF Art Market Report: Art Dealer Finance 2018,

 “Most lenders are reluctant to extend credit to art dealers as ordinary business borrowers.
 Even the lenders who are comfortable taking art as collateral, are usually unwilling to make loans to art dealers where a key component of the credit support is the performance of the gallery…”